 Over-the-counter throat spray to temporarily numb your throat for immediate relief.

 Deal with congestion.
 Since many sore throats are caused by the common cold or influenza, nasal congestion plays a significant role in soreness.
 If you have a runny nose or are congested, you take steps to deal with the mucus buildup.

 Talk to your doctor about taking a decongestant, expectorant, or antihistamine.
 These over-the-counter medications can prevent mucus from your sinuses from draining into your throat.
 If you can’t take these medications, use a steam shower for relief.

 Breathing in the steam produced by warm water can help drain your sinuses, reduce swelling, and ease throat pain.
 You can take a warm shower, sit in the bathroom with the door closed and a hot shower running, or create steam in a sink.
 Take deep breaths for several minutes and repeat this treatment as much as you need it.

 Rest.
 The best way to speed up the healing process is to listen to your body.
 Get the rest you need to fight your infection and set off on a path to a fast recovery.
 Try to rest your voice until your throat feels better.
 Stick to a diet of soothing liquids until your symptoms subside.
 The more you rest, the faster your immune system will work to fight whatever is causing your sore throat.

 Visit University Urgent Care for Sore Throat Treatment

 You don’t need to continue to suffer from a sore throat.
 If your symptoms persist despite at-home treatment, it’s time to see a doctor.
 University Urgent Care is here to evaluate, diagnose, and treat your symptoms.
-Our staff of board-certified healthcare professionals provides immediate non-emergency medical care to anyone on or near TCU campus in Fort Worth, TX.
+Our staff of ER doctors and nurse practitioners provide immediate non-emergency medical care to anyone on or near TCU campus in Fort Worth, TX.

 - Severe pain when swallowing